-Saint Vincent and the Grenadines’ relatively independent and efficient judicial system, based on English common law, protects property rights and enforces contracts.
-Enforcement of intellectual property rights statutes, however, has been viewed as generally weak.
-In comparison with some of its neighbors, the rule of law remains strong and corruption is not pervasive, although drug-related money laundering has been a problem.
+Saint Vincent and the Grenadines has a legislative framework based on the British common law system to protect property rights and enforce contracts, but enforcement of intellectual property rights is generally weak.
+In comparison with some of its neighbors, its judiciary is independent, the rule of law remains strong, and corruption is not pervasive, although drug-related money laundering has been a problem.

-The top personal income and corporate tax rates are 32.5 percent.
-Other taxes include a property tax and a value-added tax.
-The overall tax burden equals 23.9 percent of total domestic income.
-Government spending has amounted to 30.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.7 percent of GDP.
-Public debt is equivalent to 73.6 percent of GDP.
+The top personal income tax rate is 32.5 percent, and the corporate tax rate is 33 percent.
+Other taxes include property and value-added taxes.
+The overall tax burden equals 24.2 percent of total domestic income.
+Over the past three years, government spending has amounted to 30.1 percent of total output (GDP), and budget deficits have averaged 1.6 percent of GDP.
+Public debt is equivalent to 79.2 percent of GDP.

 The accounting, legal, and regulatory framework is generally transparent and consistent with international norms, facilitating the operation of private businesses.
 A new Occupational Safety and Health Bill was introduced in 2016.
 Subsidies and transfers to state-owned enterprises in the current period amount to more than 3 percent of GDP.